 I did a little math while I was procrastinating to write this post and I was blown away by the results.
 If I could stick to what I have to do, cure procrastination and actually get things done in the time frame I set for them, I could save up to 3 hours a day!

-That’s valuable time that I could use to do the things I do while procrastinating, but without the guilt and the last minute freak out.
+That’s valuable time that I could use to do the things I do while procrastinating shopping for cargo pants for example, but without the guilt and the last minute freak out.

 Not only would this open up my schedule, allow me to complete tasks faster and more efficiently, but it will give me free time to enjoy myself and improve my mental state.
 That means I can actually deliver good quality results in everything I do because I am not constantly pressured by time.